SGDInstitute/apollo/content/collections/pages/mblgtacc/about.md

         content:
           -
             type: text
-            text: 'Check back later for more information, and stay connected with us on social media to be among the first to see conference news.'
+            text: 'Check back later for more information, and stay connected with us on social media and over email to be among the first to see conference news.'
       -
         type: bullet_list
         content:
+          -
+            type: list_item
+            content:
+              -
+                type: paragraph
+                content:
+                  -
+                    type: text
+                    text: 'Subscribe to MBLGTACC email updates—enter your email address in the signup box at the bottom of this page. '
           -
             type: list_item
             content: